 I hope that you enjoyed this list.

-If you’re curious about other ways to have a more sustainable Valentine’s for kids and friends, I’ve got a whole blog post on that How to Have a More Eco-Friendly Valentine’s Day.
+If you’re curious about other ways to have a more sustainable Valentine’s Day for kids and coworkers, I’ve got a whole blog post on that How to Have a More Eco-Friendly Valentine’s Day.

-I hope that your day is full of love from your friends, family and that you make some time to appreciate yourself too!
+I hope that your day is full of love from your friends and family — and that you take some time to appreciate yourself too!